ruusty/PsOraclePlSqlInstaller/OraclePlsqlInstaller/Data/PlSql-sample-installers/README_example.md

 #### Implementation ####

-`sql.default.ps1` *psake* file that orchestrates the pl/sql deployment.
+`sqlplus.psake.ps1` *psake* file that orchestrates the pl/sql deployment.

-`OraclePlsqlInstaller` folder contains a PowerShell module used by the *psake* file `sql.default.ps1`

 `PlSql-sample-installers` folder contains sample *pl/sql* code to install objects of different types into an Oracle database.